 Read our full review: Instant Vortex Air Fryer

 If the Ninja Foodi offers too many settings, the Instant Pot Vortx is too bulky and the Tefal isn’t healthy enough for you, the Princess Digital Family Aerofryer could be just right.
 Out of all the models in this list, the Princess hits a sweet spot by offering a wide range of digital settings via its touchscreen without being overly complicated.
 It's also available in two sizes – 3.2L and 5.2L – and has a one-hour maximum timer setting.

 We tested the larger of the two models and, despite offering a similar capacity to the bulky Swan, the Princess was a better fit for our kitchen, both in terms of size – it’s marginally more compact than the Swan – and with its sleek black design.
 It wasn’t the quietest air fryer we’ve used, but nor was it the loudest, and it also scored highly for not getting too hot to the touch during cooking.

 The Princess Digital’s chips weren’t as fluffy as others in this list, but it did give them a tasty skin.
 Similarly, its chicken was crispy on the outside, but a little dry on the inside.

-For this higher price we expected an improvement on the Wilko’s cooking capabilities, but the Swan failed to match its rival’s performance.
+The Swan failed to match the performance of rival air fryers on this list.
 Some of its chips were delicious, others were soggy.
 It was more successful in cooking the chicken wings, but, again, inconsistency let it down, with some of the wings being among the best we tasted, while others were dry and lacked a crispy skin.
 This is a shame, because the Swan is clearly capable of great things – it’s just a little hit and miss.

-- Best Instant Pot deals: fun food, no fuss
+- Best Air Fryer deals: fun food, no fuss